IF YOUR BUSINESS ISN’T ON SOCIAL MEDIA YET, YOU’RE MISSING OUT.

 Facebook is still dominating the social scene with 72% of social media users reporting using the site.
 It has, by far, the greatest range of users of any other social network.
 In a survey by the Pew Research Center in 2016 Facebook penetrated more than 60% of every age group and boasted a relatively even split of male and female users.

 Looking at it through the generational lens, Facebook also has the largest representation of both millennials and non-millennials, with over 40% of respondents from both groups reporting they use the site every day.
-With 88% of men and women aged 18-29 saying that they have a Facebook account, reports indicating that millennials abandoned Facebook for SnapChat were seemingly a bit preemptive.
+With 88% of men and women aged 18-29 saying that they have a Facebook account, reports indicating that millennials abandoned Facebook for SnapChat were seemingly preemptive.
 Moral of the story?
 Unless your target market is technophobes, there is a good chance they’re on Facebook.
-And with new features like Facebook Live, there are lots of opportunities to engage.
+And with newer features like Facebook Live, there are lots of opportunities to engage.

 However, just because your audience is on Facebook doesn’t mean it’s easy to actually connect with them.
 In recent years Facebook’s organic reach has experienced a significant decline.
 The official word from Facebook is that this is a byproduct of new algorithms designed to cut out the clutter and deliver only the most relevant content into a user’s newsfeed.
 Though some would argue that it’s a way to make businesses use Facebook ads to reach the same people a business could have once connected with for free.
 With that said, Facebook ads perform significantly better than other digital ads with desktop Facebook ads achieving 8.1x higher click through rates, and mobile ads gaining 9.1x higher click through rates.
 With the ability to segment your audience with highly granular data points and a minimum budget requirement of just $5/day, Facebook remains a key avenue for engaging with customers and driving new business.
+Sounds great, right?
+Not so fast.
+Facebook has recently announced that BIG changes are are coming for brands and publishers which will alter the Facebook news feed as we know it.
+In an effort to prioritize “meaningful” content and personal interactions among friends and family, Facebook will soon be changing its news feed algorithm so that brands and publishers will need to work harder than ever to connect with their audiences.
+Word on the street is that this will result in ad prices skyrocketing, though Facebook believes this will make time spent on the site “more valuable.”

 WHO SHOULD USE FACEBOOK?